 I have noticed lately that wounds such as cuts are healing much more slowly than before.
 I have also noticed that I am scarring more.
 For example, a tiny hole in my hand has developed a scar that is four times the size of the actual injury, and it is slightly raised.
 Am I missing something in my diet that is causing this?
 Or could it be an effect from on-going stress and anxiety?
 I am a vegetarian with some vegan tendencies, and I take a multi-vitamin every day or so.

 While wound healing follows a specific step-by-step process in the body, not all wounds heal equally.
 Healing is a complex process influenced by both physiological and psychological factors, including stress, sleep, and nutrition.
 Moreover, individual factors influence how quickly your body is able to heal, including age, smoking, and infections.
 For a basic rundown of the healing process, read How do wounds, cuts, scrapes, lacerations heal?

 One of the major ingredients to healing is a healthy diet.
 This includes appropriate amounts of grains, vegetables, fruits, dairy, proteins, and small amounts of fats and sweets.
 Additional calories, proteins, vitamins A & C, and zinc are highly beneficial to the body during healing.
 What to eat? contains more information on eating a balanced diet.
-For information about a vegetarian diet in particular, check out the Go Ask Alice! vegetarianism archive.
+For information about a vegetarian diet in particular, check out the Go Ask Alice!
+Vegetarianism category.
 Remember, such diets are not only meant for wound healing, but for a generally healthy lifestyle as well.